 How to clean uPVC windows

-uPVC is very easy to clean; it is a low maintenance product that can handle all types of weather, be it high winds on a coastline or the smog of the city, but as with all things, they will eventually build up dust and dirt overtime.
+uPVC is very easy to clean.
+It's a low maintenance product that can handle all types of weather, be it high winds on a coastline or the smog of the city, but as with all things, it'll eventually build up dust and dirt overtime.

 - Open the window and vacuum in all of the vents, nooks and crannies to remove any dirt or grime.
-If your hoover has a brush nozzle, use this to try and prevent scratching the uPVC.
-This window cleanliness aids with the drainage of any fluid that may build up in the frame.
+If your hoover has a brush nozzle, use this to prevent scratching the uPVC.
+This window and conservatory cleanliness aids with the drainage of any fluid that may build up in the frame.

-- Using a bucket of warm soapy water (washing up liquid does the trick) and a sponge wipe down the dirty window.
-Avoid scouring pads, they can scratch the uPVC, especially if you have a decorative finish.
+- Using a bucket of warm soapy water (washing up liquid does the trick) and a sponge wipe down the dirty window or conservatory.
+Avoid scouring pads, as they can scratch the uPVC, especially if you have a decorative finish.

-- You can dry with a tea towel, kitchen roll or an old rag, as long as it is clean and non-abrasive.
+- You can dry your windows or conservatory with a tea towel, kitchen roll or an old rag, as long as it's clean and non-abrasive.

-- For crystal clear windows you can try using newspaper to remove smears from the glass.
+- For crystal clear windows or a conservatory you can try using newspaper to remove smears from the glass.